Rite Aid seeks Chapter 11 bankruptcy protection as it deals with lawsuits and losses

 Rite Aid said Sunday that it had reached an agreement with some key creditors on a financial restructuring plan to cut its debt.
 The company also said it obtained $3.45 billion in fresh financing from some of its lenders, which will help support the company through the Chapter 11 process.

+Gabelli Funds portfolio manager Jeff Jonas expects the company to close several hundred locations.
+He noted that this could ease some pressure on drugstores struggling to find workers.

+“All those people will get new jobs immediately,” he said.
+“You hate to say that someone’s bankruptcy is a positive, but it kind of is."

-The company also said it reached a deal to sell its small pharmacy benefits manager, Elixir, to MedImpact Healthcare Systems.
+Rite Aid also said Sunday that it reached a deal to sell its small pharmacy benefits manager, Elixir, to MedImpact Healthcare Systems.
 Elixir runs prescription drug coverage and a specialty pharmacy among other services.

 Rite Aid said MedImpact will serve as the “stalking horse bidder” in a court-supervised sale process.

-Rite Aid says it does not know yet which stores it will close, but it will make "every effort" to ensure that customers have access to health services either at another Rite Aid location or another nearby pharmacy.

-The company also said Sunday that Jeffrey Stein, who heads a financial advisory firm, was named CEO, replacing interim leader Elizabeth Burr, who remains on Rite Aid's board.
+The company also said that Jeffrey Stein, who heads a financial advisory firm, was named CEO, replacing interim leader Elizabeth Burr.
 She had replaced Heyward Donigan, who left in January.

 Rite Aid said Stein has experience working with companies that are undergoing financial restructuring.